Jock McKeen

-acupuncturist, author and lecturer who co-founded the Haven Institute with Bennet Wong.
+acupuncturist, author and lecturer who co-founded the Haven Institute (Gabriola Island, Canada) with Bennet Wong.
 He has written on East-West medicine, alternative medicine, holistic health, Asian studies and personal growth.

 Education and honours

 McKeen received his M.D. from the University of Western Ontario in 1970, and did his medical internship at the Royal Columbian Hospital, New Westminster, B.C., Canada, 1970-71.
 He received a Lic.Ac.(UK), from the College of Chinese Acupuncture, Oxford, England, in 1974.
-He was inducted into Alpha Omega Alpha Honour Medical Society in 1968.
+He was inducted into Alpha Omega Alpha medical honor society in 1968.
 In 2012, he was awarded an honorary Doctor of Letters by Vancouver Island University for his work with Bennet Wong in establishing the Haven Institute.